Yat3s/openai-android/README.md

 # How to get API KEY
-Please go to [Open AI API KEY](https://platform.openai.com/account/api-keys) to create your API KEY.
+Please go to [Open AI API KEY](https://platform.openai.com/account/api-keys) to create your API keys.
 ![image](https://user-images.githubusercontent.com/14801837/218364643-bc5990e1-5122-49a9-a7dc-38c860a0c0a9.png)